-Screams and gunfire: Dad, daughter killed - shooting linked to Head Hunters gang
+'Two beautiful souls gone': Dad, daughter killed - shooting linked to Head Hunters gang

 Sutton said the man charged was located at a Te Atatu Peninsula address.

-A scene examination is currently underway at the Barrys Rd house.
+A scene examination is currently under way at the Barrys Rd house.

 Cordons will remain in place and locals will see an increased police presence in the area.